HomeCampingRainbow Springs Campground

 Rainbow Springs State Park, situated along the headwaters of the Rainbow River in Dunnellon, Florida, provides one of the most rewarding camping experiences in Marion County.
 The park protects 1,459 acres surrounding Florida's fourth-largest spring, a first-magnitude system that produces approximately 65 million gallons of crystal-clear, 72-degree water every day.
 For campers, this means waking up within walking distance of one of the most pristine natural swimming holes in the southeastern United States.

-The campground at Rainbow Springs consists of 60 individual sites, each equipped with full hookups including water, electric, and sewer connections.
-This setup accommodates everything from small pop-up tents to large motorhomes and fifth wheels.
+The campground at Rainbow Springs consists of approximately 60 individual sites spread across three loops at the separate campground entrance (18185 SW 94th Street, Dunnellon), each equipped with water and electric hookups.
+A dump station is available on-site for RVs, but individual sewer hookups are not provided.
+The campground includes tent-only sites and a number of accessible sites alongside standard RV-capable sites.
 Sites are tucked beneath a canopy of live oaks and native hardwoods, providing generous shade that keeps summer camping comfortable.
 The campground layout offers reasonable spacing between sites, and the surrounding forest creates a sense of seclusion that larger RV resorts cannot replicate.
+Campers also have direct river access, and canoe and kayak rentals are available at the on-site camp store.

 Seasonal tubing is the headline attraction for many campers visiting Rainbow Springs.
 From approximately April through September, visitors can purchase a tube and tram pass for around $24-$25 and float a gentle two-mile stretch of the Rainbow River beneath overhanging trees and past submerged aquatic vegetation.
 Campers have the distinct advantage of proximity; while day visitors must factor in drive time and parking logistics, campers simply walk to the tube launch and enjoy the river at their leisure, often making multiple runs in a single day.